abddusamad/Headspin_Assignments/README.md

 We can create 2-D Numpy arrays as `a = np.array([[1,2,3], [4,5,6]])` and this would lead to a 2 dimensional array with 2 rows and 3 columns.

 On this object, the attribute `shape` represents the dimensions.
 It can be used as `a.shape` to return `(2,3)` meaning **2 rows** and **3 columns** exist in this 2D array.
+### Counter
+A counter is a map from values to their frequencies.
+If you initialize a counter with a string, you get a map from each letter to the number of times it appears.
+If two words are anagrams, they yield equal Counters, so you can use Counters to test anagrams in linear time.